Enumerations of specific permutation classes: Classes avoiding one pattern of length 4

+Bevan, Brignall, Elvey Price & Pantone (2020) currently have the best rigorously established lower and upper bounds for the growth rate of this class, having established that this growth rate lies in the interval [10.271, 13.5].

 Classes avoiding two patterns of length 3

 There are five symmetry classes and three Wilf classes, all of which were enumerated in Simion & Schmidt (1985).

 Classes avoiding one pattern of length 3 and one of length 4

 There are eighteen symmetry classes and nine Wilf classes, all of which have been enumerated.
 For these results, see Atkinson (1999) or West (1996).

 Classes avoiding two patterns of length 4

 There are 56 symmetry classes and 38 Wilf equivalence classes.
 Only 3 of these remain unenumerated, and their generating functions are conjectured not to satisfy any algebraic differential equation (ADE) by Albert, Homberger, Pantone & Shar (2018); in particular, their conjecture would imply that these generating functions are not D-finite.